JHeisler/WeatherStation/README.md

 # WeatherStation
 **Cyberphysical Systems Project**

+Run both the client and server apps using sudo

 **Client Program**

 Takes data from BMP and DHT sensors, sends it to the Server program via websockets along with the date/time.